Encyclopedia Hârnica: Reception

-In the May-June 1985 edition of Space Gamer (No. 74), Allen Varney gave a thumbs up to Encyclopedia Hârnica, saying, "The detail is copious, the range impressive – not to say forbidding."
+In the May-June 1985 edition of Space Gamer (No. 74), Allen Varney reviewed issues #3-11 and gave a thumbs up to Encyclopedia Hârnica, saying, "The detail is copious, the range impressive – not to say forbidding."

 In the March 1986 edition of Dragon (Issue 107), Eric W. Pass said the periodical contained "An excellent variety of useful articles."
 He especially admired the "solid game-playing topics" on Harnic laws, manor economics, Harnic astrology and herb lore.